-A celebration of when Joe Kinnear told everyone to f*ck off
+An ode to Joe Kinnear & telling everyone to f*ck off at Newcastle

 On September 26, 2008 Joe Kinnear was appointed Newcastle United manager.
 He had not worked in the Premier League for almost a decade, but it didn’t take long before he decided to tell everyone to “f*ck off”.